 The framework should also include various business user roles, and mapping principles of the roles to the data elements, based on business requirements and security, confidentiality and privacy considerations.

-The framework should specify the methods to perform data backups, data recovery, security audits, data masking and encryptions, authorizations and usage reports.
+The framework should specify the methods to perform data backups, data recovery, security audits, data masking and encryption, authorizations and usage reports.
+The data architecture should adequately address the key security concerns by ensuring that the data within the enterprise is properly audited and proper protocols are followed during data movement within the enterprise.